i05nagai/memorandum/language/english_speaking.md

     * an innocuous statement
     * Some mushrooms look innocuous but are in fact poisonous.
 * innocent
-* adage
-    * a wise saying proverb
-    * he remembered an old adage, "Look before you leap."
-* proverb
 * fluffy
     * light and full of air, or soft and furry
     * a fluffy mohair sweather